-We welcomed sweet baby Grayson into the world on May 21, 2016.
-After getting home from the hospital I realized everything was different this time around.
+We welcomed sweet baby #2 Gray into the world on May 21, 2016.
+After getting home from the hospital, We realized everything was different this time around.
 I couldn’t lay down and binge watch Netflix for hours at a time.
 There were not as many meals brought over and no one was banging down our door to fold laundry and load the dishwasher.
 I couldn’t “nap when the baby naps” (who really does that anyways?) with a toddler on the loose.
-I had a busy 2 year old who needed to burn off energy and I quickly realized I needed to be on my A game 24/7.
+A busy 2 year old who needed to burn off energy showed me that I needed to be on my A game 24/7.

 So the boys and I got moving, truly taking one step at a time during those first few days home.
 We were cooking meals at home that were healthy and tasty.
 I was getting more accomplished than I anticipated and I felt excited about the possibilities as a new mom of two.
 I had taken care of myself during both pregnancies, gaining 20 lbs each time and working out daily until the day before delivery both times.
 I was able to welcome my boys and bounce back to pre baby weight before I got home from the hospital.